TJCAJ/memorycardgame/README.md

 ### **User/Visitor Goals**

 Memory with cards has been designed to be easily accessible and fun for all ages.
-It is a grid-style card game where the user is expected to flip matching cards and keep them locked before the tie is up.
+It is a grid-style card game where the user is expected to flip as many matching cards as possible and keep them locked before the time is up.
 This is testing the users memory skills.
 Design and styling will be responsive to different media screen sizes.
 A preset timer iniates a counter as the user press the start button.
 When the time is up a message of "Time up" is displayed for the user.

 ### **First-Time User/Visitor**